Latest News

 · Rashes

-To book one of the guaranteed 6 appointment slots within an hour, patients need to ring the Practice on 01323 725667 and be able to wait up to an hour (however the average wait is 30-40 minutes), patients can also ask for availability at the desk.
+To book one of the guaranteed appointment slots, patients need to ring the Practice on 01323 725667 and be able to wait up to an hour (however the average wait is 30-40 minutes), patients can also ask for availability at the desk.

 Please support this clinic and ask the team when booking if this is right for you.